Personal web pages

 To create a web page using a Microsoft Office application:

-Click on File, Save As.
-Select HTML Document from the Save as type list box.
+Click on File, Save As, Web page.
 Enter a suitable filename and click on Save.

 Dreamweaver is a dedicated WYSIWYG web editor, with a significantly different user interface than a typical Microsoft product.
 It does however, allow more sophisticated pages to be created.
 Dreamweaver is available via:

 Start, JMUAppPlayer, Software Classification, Computing, Development Tools, Web Development, Adobe Dreamweaver CS5